 Minutes of the meetings of the institute shall be properly recorded and shall be confirmed by the subsequent meeting and signed by the chairperson and secretary of the meeting, and that shall be sufficient evidence of the meeting.

-Fourth Schedule (s.
-40)
+Fourth Schedule (ss.
+40(3), 42)

-Professional code of ethics
+Professional code of ethics for journalists and editors